CTR-tools/CTR-ModSDK/psx-modding-toolchain/games/CrashTeamRacing/readme.txt

 mods - Finished code modifications for CTR
 ├── ModPacks - Combinations of other mods
-├── Modules - Mods that you can combine with other mods ├── Patches - Small assembly code tweaks that can be included in any mod without risk of overlap ├── Standalones - Mods that are designed to be played without other mods ├── Tests - Programming tests and other miscellaneous mods └── common.h - All of the structs and globals in CTR
+├── Modules - Mods that you can combine with other mods ├── Patches - Original code modifications that can be included in any mod with relatively no risk of overlap ├── Standalones - Mods that are designed to be played without other mods ├── Tests - Programming tests and other miscellaneous mods └── common.h - All of the structs and globals in CTR